TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 ## TimescaleDB (optional) {#timescaledb-optional}

-The template `2-5-db-timescale` is an optional template that creates an EC2 instance that runs [TimescaleDB](https://www.timescale.com/), which is used by the Storage Integration of the Application Server.
+The template `2-5-db-timescale` is an optional template that creates an EC2 instance that runs [TimescaleDB](https://www.timescale.com/), which is used by the Storage Integration and the Network Operations Center (NOC).

-{{< note >}} If you do not want to install the storage integration, you do not need to deploy this. {{</ note >}}
+{{< note >}} If you do not want to install the Storage Integration and NOC, you do not need to deploy this template.
+However, deploying this template is mandatory if you wish to install them. {{</ note >}}

 **Template:** https://thethingsindustries.s3.amazonaws.com/public/cloud/3.x.y/2-5-db-timescale.gen.template (replace `3.x.y` with the current minor and patch version).